andwj/adventure/README.md

 TODO
 ====

--  add rooms
+-  add more rooms
--  ability to travel between rooms
 -  ability to get and drop objects
--  a puzzle or two
+-  a few puzzles
+-  winning condition